OAGi/Score/docs/user_guide/index.rst

    1. *Property Term*.
 Property Term should be space-separated words, each with initial letter capitalized.
 Acronyms and plural words should be avoided.
 For OAGIS, it should be what one would expect to see in the expression.
-For example, a “Customer Party” ASCCP which uses the “Party” ACC should have a property term “Customer Party” (not just “Customer” as *CustomerParty* is expected in the expression), which would yield “Customer Party.
-Party” as DEN.
-In other words, the object class term “Party” is not used in the expression generation.
+For example, a "Customer Party" ASCCP which uses the "Party" ACC should have a property term "Customer Party" (not just "Customer" as *CustomerParty* is expected in the expression), which would yield "Customer Party.
+Party" as DEN.
+In other words, the object class term "Party" is not used in the expression generation.

    2. *Nillable*.
 Nillable specifies whether a null value can be